 The V)alidation facility goes through a set of pre-coded records to confirm that TABARI is [still] working correctly after changes have been made in the source code.
-The TABARI.Validate.project file invokes a project containing about 300 such records; this project can be loaded by entering the full name or using the shortcut ~v when prompted for a project file name (provided that the required files are available).
+The Validate.project file invokes a project containing about 500 such records; this project can be loaded by entering the full name or using the shortcut ~v when prompted for a project file name (provided that the required files are available).
+The V)alidation file ends with a small number of records which cause the program to terminate, so successful validation ends at the record labeled FINAL-01 rather than the end of the file; use Q)uit at this point.
 This facility has been used extensively during the development of TABARI -more generally, the validation suite should always be run after any changes to the code-and should be thoroughly debugged.